archo-p/ntm-td-dev-tagopbrowser/README.md

 # ntm-td-dev-tagopbrowser
- An opBrowser that allows tagging of a single scoped op
+ An opBrowser that allows tagging of a single scoped tag

  A new column has been added to opBrowser and a field widget bound to the parameter Scopedtag.
  By filling scoped tag you will be shown which ops have the tag ( green ) and which do not ( red ).